zulip/zulip-terminal/README.md

 ```
 Loading with:
    theme 'default' specified with no config.
-   autohide setting 'autohide' specified with no config.
+   autohide setting 'no_autohide' specified with no config.
 Welcome to Zulip.
 ```